Guanghui-hua/Miscellaneous/05sql/ddl.md

 #### (3) UNIQUE

 Unique constraints are used to ensure the uniqueness of fields in a data table, i.e., the values of fields in the table cannot be repeated.
-Set a uniqueness constraint on the  field 'username' in the data table 'grade'.  `ALTER TABLE grade MODIFY username VARCHAR(20) UNIQUE;`
+Set a uniqueness constraint on the  field 'username' in the data table 'grade'. <br> `ALTER TABLE grade MODIFY username VARCHAR(20) UNIQUE;`

 #### (4) NOT NULL